-Read Will you need Individual tax return instructions supplement 2015? on page 3 if you received interest from other sources, including interest from a foreign source.
+Read Will you need Individual tax return instructions supplement 2016? on page 3 if you received interest from other sources, including interest from a foreign source.

-- your statements, passbooks and other documentation from your financial institutions and other sources that show 2014-15 interest income (TFN amounts are shown on your statement or document as 'Commonwealth tax' or 'TFN withholding tax') - any notice of assessment or amended assessment you received from us during 2014-15 that shows interest on early payments or interest on overpayments.
+- your statements, passbooks and other documentation from your financial institutions and other sources that show 2015-16 interest income (TFN amounts are shown on your statement or document as 'Commonwealth tax' or 'TFN withholding tax') - any notice of assessment or amended assessment you received from us during 2015-16 that shows interest we paid or credited to you such as interest on early payments, interest on overpayments, and delayed refund interest.